 Do you see us putting a man on Mars in your lifetime?

-Which do you think is a more technical challenge- the first time we put a man on the moon or putting a man on Mars?
+Which do you think is harder- the first time we put a man on the moon or when we put a man on Mars?

-I know that not many of our readers have explored as much science fiction and that is why I wanted to share about your book.
-Do you have any other great suggestions for readers just jumping into the science fiction genre?
+Do you have other great book suggestions for readers just jumping into the science fiction genre?